Vernita Gray: Career

 Returning from the festival, Brody and Henry Weimhoff founded the Chicago Gay Alliance, initially called the Chicago Gay Liberation.
 Almost simultaneously, Gray, along with Brody, E. Kitch Childs and Margaret E. Sloan, among others, founded the Women's Caucus of the CGA.
 From the beginning, the Women's Caucus was a multi-racial organization, though numbers of white and black members shifted over time.
 The Women's Caucus changed their name to Chicago Lesbian Liberation (CLL) and split from the CGA when it became apparent that the parent organization was ignoring the issues of gender and race.
-Gray also established an LGBT support hotline with the telephone number FBI-LIST (324–5478), which was operated from her apartment in Hyde Park.
-Her apartment on 56th Street at Drexel Avenue, often served as a temporary shelter for homeless LGBT youth and eventually she had to leave it to regain her privacy.
+Gray also established an LGBTQ support hotline with the telephone number FBI-LIST (324–5478), which was operated from her apartment in Hyde Park.
+Her apartment on 56th Street at Drexel Avenue, often served as a temporary shelter for homeless LGBTQ youth and eventually she had to leave it to regain her privacy.
 In 1970, she took a cross-country trip with a group of gay men and in 1972, a trip to France.
 After a visit to Paris, she went to the Taizé monastery, where she worked answering letters.
 On her return trip to Paris, Gray met James Baldwin.
 The experiences of the trip rejuvenated her belief in social activism.

 The CLL founded a newspaper, the Lavender Woman, held consciousness-raising sessions, and participated in direct actions.
 Gray was actively involved, participating in and helping to organize the 1970 Pride March in Chicago and writing for the Lavender Woman.
 The weekly gatherings of the CLL were known as "Monday Night Meetings" and post-meeting festivities were held at King's Ransom pub, located at 20 E. Chicago Avenue.
 The pub's central location and tolerance for their mixed-race group, made it popular for the liberationists to meet there and the bar owner, pleased to have a crowd on a typically unprofitable night, made it "ladies night".
 Gray was not a separatist and voiced her opposition when the Women's Center operated by the Pride and Prejudice Bookstore changed to the Lesbian Feminist Center and began excluding anyone who did not accept that men and male-defined organizations and institutions should be completely separate from women's activities.